Our Complete Guide to Home Insurance Coverage

 Home insurance is a necessity for renters as well because landlord’s insurance on the property won’t extend to a tenant’s belongings.

 As a renter, your home insurance will also cover liabilities and living expenses in the event of a relocation due to repairs.
 If you have nowhere to go after an event beyond your control, your home insurance could cover accommodation and food until you find a new place.

 What does home insurance cover?

-If you own a condo, your insurance will typically cover any improvements you make to your unit, as well as your belongings inside it.
-If you’re renting, your insurance policy will protect your belongings but may not cover changes you make to the property.
+If you own a condo, your home insurance will typically cover any improvements you make to your unit, as well as your belongings.
+If you’re renting, your policy will protect your belongings but may not cover changes you make to the property.

 Subscribe & get more from Onlia

 Home insurance against earthquake damage

 This is generally an add-on option, but worth a look depending on where in the province you live because earthquake damage can be substantial.

 According to government studies cited by the Insurance Bureau of Canada, the chances of a major earthquake hitting Ontario in the next 50 years tops out at 15%.